defeat the enemy, strongholds and spiritual warfare

 Structure your video well.
 Do you plan out the content in your video, camera angles, sliders, and B roll images?

 Share good information.
 Is it entertaining?
 Is it interesting and enjoyable to watch?
 When I say entertaining, that does not mean you must be funny.
-Sometimes people jump to that conclusion, but it does need to be enjoyable to watch.
+Sometimes, people jump to that conclusion, but it does need to be enjoyable to watch.

 FILM QUALITY

 Use good lighting for a nice, crisp image.
 Most people can improve their image quality by improving their lighting rather than buying a more expensive camera.
-The phone’s camera itself is plenty good quality these days.
+The phone’s camera itself is of good quality these days.
 But if you’re sitting in a room with a yellowish light bulb, it will look terrible.
 If you sit in front of a window and it’s an overcast day, it will look beautiful.
-So improve your lighting.
+To improve your lighting.

 Podcast vs. YouTube: Consider Programming